pantheon-systems/documentation/source/_docs/guides/jenkins.md

 https://www.slideshare.net/philipnorton42/getting-started-with-jenkins-and-drupal

+calendar.google.com/calendar/b/2/render#main_7

 ## Conclusion
-Pingdom has a few more checks and features we did not cover.
-Depending on plan it provides a site status page, multi-tier alerting schedules, and API access for custom integration.

-When a site is having issues, Pingdom lets the right people know quickly and provides good data to help find solutions.
+solutions.
 It's a good practice to use services like Pingdom on all high-value sites.